KeckObservatory/mKTL/doc/configuration.rst

 **enumerators**	A dictionary mapping a human-readable string
 		representation to numeric values.
 This is only meaningful for boolean, enumerated, and mask types.
-		An example set of enumerators for a boolean key might be ``{'0': 'False', '1': 'True'}``.
+		An example set of enumerators for a boolean item might be ``{'0': 'False', '1': 'True'}``.
 Note that in JSON a dictionary key must be a string, these values can and should be cast back to integers